 Research Focus

-• Neurosymbolic AI & Explainable Systems — Integrating symbolic structure with deep learning for transparent reasoning
+• Neurosymbolic AI & Explainable Systems: Integrating symbolic structure with deep learning for transparent reasoning.
+We develop hybrid architectures that combine neural pattern recognition with logical inference for interpretable decision-making.

-• Neural Combinatorial Optimization — Learning-based solvers for combinatorial and constrained problems
+• Neural Combinatorial Optimization: Learning-based solvers for combinatorial and constrained problems.
+Our work explores neural architectures that learn to solve NP-hard optimization problems efficiently.

-• Applications — Computer vision, video understanding, activity recognition, human-computer interaction, and multimodal reasoning
+• Applications of Neurosymbolic Methods: Computer vision, video understanding, activity recognition, human-computer interaction, and multimodal reasoning.
+Applying neurosymbolic AI to real-world tasks requiring structured understanding.

 Research Highlights